haveno-dex/haveno/docs/deployment-guide.md

 > [!important]
 > Network admins be sure to build the desktop, arbitrator and price node clients without this patch applied as it may cause them to need external tor as well.

+> [!note]
-NOTE: These instructions were written for Ubuntu with an Intel/AMD 64-bit CPU so changes may be needed for your distribution.
+> These instructions were written for Ubuntu with an Intel/AMD 64-bit CPU so changes may be needed for your distribution.

 ### Install Tor